dobaldev/dobaldev/README.md

 - 👋 Hi, I’m @adrieldobal
 - 👀 I’m interested in Web Development & Design.
-- 🌱 I’m currently learning Front-End.
+- 🌱 I’m currently learning Front-End & Database (PHP).
 - 💞️ I’m looking to collaborate on any development/design proyect.
 - 📫 How to reach me: @adrieldobal (Twitter).